 A 3-star hotel with both rooms and the option of choosing a mini apartment.
 Non-smoking rooms and babysitting services are available.

-Pros: Beautiful, central area, perfect for sightseeing and to experience the dusty cobbled streets Rome is famous for
+Pros: Family-friendly hotels in this area have the advantage of being in a beautiful, central location, perfect for sightseeing and to experience the dusty cobbled streets Rome is famous for.

-Pros: very central location, perfect for sightseeing and shopping
+Pros: family-friendly hotels in this Rome area enjoy a very central location, perfect for sightseeing and shopping

 Cons: very crowded, not very green, can be noisy at night